Cambrian-yzt/MOAT/README.md

 - `index`: The index of the question in the dataset.
 - `question`: The question text.
 - `choices`: A list of the answer choices.
 Can be empty.
-- `images`: The list of PIL images.
+- `task_images`: The list of PIL images.
-- `outside_knowledge_text`: The essential information for answering the question.
-Optional.
+- `external_knowledge`: The essential information for answering the question.
+Could be empty (no external knowledge needed to answer the question).
-- `outside_knowledge_images`: The list of PIL images that are essential for answering the question.
-Can be empty.
+- `external_knowledge_images`: The list of PIL images that are essential for answering the question.
+Could be empty.
-- `answer`: The correct answer.
+- `ground_truth`: The correct answer.
 - `capability`: The VL capabilities required to answer the question.
 A list of strings.
-- `human_cot`: The human annotation for the CoT reasoning process.
+- `answer_format`: The format of the question, could be "multiple choices" or "short answer".

 ## Future Work